matrixorigin/mo_ctl_standalone/README.md

   9) precheck     : check pre-requisites for mo_ctl
   10) restart     : start mo-service from the path configured
   11) set_conf    : set configurations
+  12) sql         : execute sql from string, or a file or a path containg multiple files
-  12) start       : start mo-service from the path configured
+  13) start       : start mo-service from the path configured
-  13) status      : check if there's any mo process running on this machine
+  14) status      : check if there's any mo process running on this machine
-  14) stop        : stop all mo-service processes found on this machine
+  15) stop        : stop all mo-service processes found on this machine
-  15) uninstall   : uninstall mo from path MO_PATH=/xx/xx/xx/matrixone
+  16) uninstall   : uninstall mo from path MO_PATH=/data/chenhaolang/mo_ins/20230713_000506//matrixone
-  16) upgrade     : upgrade or downgrade mo from current version to a target commit id or stable version
+  17) upgrade     : upgrade or downgrade mo from current version to a target commit id or stable version
-  17) watchdog    : setup a watchdog crontab task for mo-service to keep it alive e.g.            : mo_ctl status
+  18) watchdog    : setup a watchdog crontab task for mo-service to keep it alive e.g.            : mo_ctl status

   [option_2]      : Use " mo_ctl [option_1] help " to get more info
   e.g.            : mo_ctl deploy help
 ```

 Use `mo_ctl [option_1] help` to get more help on how to use `mo_ctl [option_1]`.